A longitudinal Bayesian framework for estimating causal dose-response relationships: Introduction

-Using the standard causal inference notation, we define our problem in relation to the triple $(Y,D,X)$, indexed by $t$ to denote time: where $Y$ is the outcome (COVID-19 cases in the city), $D$ is the treatment (urban mass transit ridership), $X$ is a set of time-varying confounders, and $U$ is a set of confounders that are time-invariant.
+Using the standard causal inference notation, we define our problem in relation to the triple $(Y,D,X)$, indexed by $t$ to denote time: where $Y$ is the outcome (COVID-19 cases in the city), $D$ is the treatment (urban mass transit ridership), $X$ is a set of time-varying confounders and $U$ is a set of variables that are time-invariant.
 We are interested in the causal effects of $D$ on $Y$.
-Figure \ref{dag} shows a directed acyclic graph (DAG) of our assumed time-varying causal relationships between mass transit ridership and disease propagation at the city level.
-The figure shows an autoregressive structure in $Y$, along with contemporaneous and lagged structure in both treatment effect and confounding.
-Therefore, we face two key challenges in estimating this causal effect.
-First, we must adjust for the existence of confounding influences, $X$ and $U$, which determine both transit ridership and disease propagation.
-These include time-varying (i.e., $X$) factors such as the severity of containment measures on human mobility (e.g. lockdown measures), urban mobility characteristics, and vaccination rates, along with a set of unmeasured time-invariant (i.e., $U$) city level attributes such as characteristics of the built-environment, urban culture, and baseline socio-demographics.
+Therefore, we face two key challenges in estimating this marginal causal effect.
+First, we must adjust for observed confounding covariates $X$, while accounting for unobserved time-invariant heterogeneity $U$.
+These include time-varying (i.e., $X$) factors such as the severity of containment measures on human mobility (e.g. lockdown measures), urban mobility characteristics, and vaccination rates, along with a set of unmeasured time-invariant variables (i.e. $U$) city level attributes such as characteristics of the built-environment, urban culture, and baseline socio-demographics.
 Second, there are dynamic effects presented such that past outcomes act as contemporaneous confounders.
-Thus, we observe a repeatedly measured outcome, a time-dependent treatment and a set of dynamic time-varying and time-invariant confounders.
-For estimation, we have monthly (longitudinal) city level data available which measure Covid cases, mass transit ridership, mobility containment measures, and a set of mobility characteristics for the period between 1 March 2020 and 23 January 2022.
-Longitudinal data provide the temporal resolution needed to understand how public transit ridership and COVID-19 incidence evolve and intersect.
-To determine causality between the repeatedly measured COVID-19 cases and public transportation ridership, we thus require a robust model that explicitly builds the temporal dependencies illustrated in Figure \ref{dag}.
+Thus, we observe a repeatedly measured outcome, a time-dependent treatment (dose) and a set of dynamic time-varying confounders.